-Rodent pests may be controlled using Fumi-Cel® Plates and Fumi-Strip®.
+Rodent pests may be controlled using Phostoxin® products.
 Although it is possible to achieve total control of the listed pests, this is frequently not realized in actual practice.
-Factors contributing to less than 100% control are leaks, poor gas distribution, unfavourable exposure conditions, etc. In addition, some pests are less susceptible to hydrogen phosphide than others.
+Factors contributing to less than 100% control are leaks, poor gas distribution, unfavourable exposure conditions, etc. In addition, some pests are less susceptible to hydrogen phosphide gas than others.
 If maximum control is to be attained, extreme care must be taken in sealing, the higher dosages must be used, exposure periods lengthened, proper application procedures followed and temperature and humidity conditions must be favourable.